Add More Tears

 Change Your Contacts

-If your contact lenses make your eyes feel dry, your doctor may switch to a different kind.
-Or she may suggest wearing them for fewer hours.
+If your contact lenses make your eyes feel dry, your doctor may switch to a different kind, particularly daily disposables that you replace every day.
+Or they may suggest wearing them for fewer hours.
 You may need to wear glasses if the dryness is serious.

 Shade Your Eyes